Information for Licensed Moneylenders

 Do note that the approval of all additional place(s) of business (including renewed approvals) will terminate upon the expiry or revocation of a licence.

 9. How do I terminate my moneylending licence?

 You may submit your application here to terminate your moneylending licence.

 10. How do I apply for a certificate of exemption from the Moneylenders Act?

 Any person may apply under section 91(1) of the Moneylenders Act to exempt his business from all or any of the provisions of the same Act.
-You may submit an application to us with the following information ready:
+You may submit an application to the Registry with the following information ready:

 (a) A write-up containing: